 LinkedIn is making it easy to showcase your talent to make visitors want to stay on your profile.
 Take advantage of this.
 (Watch this video from one of my connections which he places in his Projects section.)

-Your skills won’t endorse themselves, as my wife said about the unpainted fence, “It won’t pain itself, Bob”; but if you endorse your connections’ skills, you’ll get endorsements in return.
+Your skills won’t endorse themselves, just like my wife said about the unpainted fence.
+But if you endorse your connections’ skills, you’ll get endorsements in return.
 (Read how to endorse skills properly.)

 This is just the beginning.
-I hate to sound corny, but the line from Field of Dreams, “If you build it, they will come.”
+The line from Field of Dreams, “If you build it, they will come.”
 Is hogwash.
 You can build the Taj Mahal of all profiles, but if you’re not active, no one will notice.

-Being active on LinkedIn includes: connecting with people; and engaging with your connections, including updating on a regular basis, joining groups, writing recommendations for others, endorsing your connections.
+Being active on LinkedIn includes, connecting with people; engaging with your connections, including updating on a regular basis, writing recommendations for others, endorsing your connections.

 Photo, Flickr, David Alston